 6“Be strong and courageous, for you will cause this people to inherit the land that I swore to their fathers to give them.

-8This book of the Torah must not depart out of your mouth, but you are to meditate on it day and night, so that you can be careful to do according to all that is written in it; for then you will make your way prosperous, and then you will have good success.
+8This scroll of the Law must never cease being spoken out of your mouth, but you are to meditate on it day and night, so that you can be careful to do according to all that is written in it; for then you will make your way prosperous, and then you will have good success.

 9Have I not commanded you?
 Be strong and courageous.
-Do not be afraid or be dismayed, for Yahweh your God is with you wherever you go.”
+Do not be afraid and do not be dismayed, for Yahweh your God is with you wherever you go.”

 10Then Joshua commanded the officers of the people, saying,

 11“Pass through the midst of the camp and command the people, saying, ‘Prepare provisions for yourselves, for in three more days you will cross over this Jordan, to go in to possessa the land that Yahweh your God gives you to possess it.’”